 Father attempts to litigate issue of proceeds from the home in civil court

 The father attempted to sever the matter from the other issues he and the mother are in by initiating proceedings for the sale of the home in civil court.
 The mother and the judge thought that family court was a more appropriate venue.

 The court told the father’s lawyers that civil court was not an appropriate venue.
 However, his lawyers objected, stating that the court did not have the jurisdiction to transfer the matter to family court or a settlement conference.

 The court stated that in civil case conferences and pre-trials, judges often make procedural orders to ensure the matter will proceed appropriately.
 In this case, the province’s Rules of Civil Procedure state that a judge of a case conference may direct a matter to another court.
 The court was critical of the father’s attempt to sever the house matter from the parties’ other issues, stating, “ The (father) seeks to jump the queue and split this family case between two divisions in the Superior Court in Toronto.
 This is not acceptable.”

 The court offered to conduct a further conference with the parties (the father was not in attendance).
 However, the court did suggest that it would be better for the parties to deal with a settlement conference on all issues.

 If you and your spouse have substantial assets or debt, dividing your property and determining who is responsible for debts without legal representation is risky.
-At Howie Johnson Barristers & Solicitors we recommend involving a third party in order to ensure that your spouse is truthful and forthcoming regarding financial disclosure.
+At Johnson Miller Family Lawyers we recommend involving a third party in order to ensure that your spouse is truthful and forthcoming regarding financial disclosure.
 To speak with an experienced Windsor lawyer about property division, call 519.973.1500, get started now or contact us online.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants and other professionals.